lwheinsberg/dbGaPCheckup/cran-comments.md

 check_report        2.375  0.008   8.746

   Timing was not an issue on several other test machines.

+And one NOTE specific to the Fedora linux platform.

+* checking HTML version of manual ...
+NOTE
+Skipping checking HTML validation: no command 'tidy' found

+  As described [here](https://groups.google.com/g/r-sig-mac/c/7u_ivEj4zhM?pli=1), our      understanding is that this is an old bug/issue which is located at the testing           environment.

+## Downstream dependencies

+First submission - no downstream dependencies.

+## CRAN feedback

 This is a resubmission after CRAN feedback

 * If there are references describing the methods in your package, please